PaarthAsri/Paarth-Asri/README.md

+👨‍💻 About Me
+Hi!
+I'm Paarth Asri, a passionate cybersecurity enthusiast based in New Delhi, India.
+I specialize in offensive security, vulnerability research, and threat analysis.
+With hands-on experience in penetration testing and red team simulations, I enjoy exploring system weaknesses and building stronger defenses.

+I'm currently pursuing my BCA at VIPS-TC, and I've interned with organizations like DigiSuraksha Parhari Foundation and IBM, where I strengthened my skills in ethical hacking and web development.

+My toolkit includes tools like Metasploit, BeEF, Bettercap, Wireshark, Nmap, and more.
+I build and break to learn—and I'm always up for a new security challenge. 🛡️💻

+📬 Let's connect: paarthasri96@gmail.com

 # Advanced Phishing Email Detection System

 A comprehensive solution for detecting and analyzing phishing emails using advanced machine learning and natural language processing techniques.